ethyca/fides/docs/fidesops/docs/development/overview.md

 - `make pytest-integration datastores="postgres snowflake mssql"` - runs access integration tests for the Postgres, Snowflake and MSSQL environments.
 NB.
 This can be used to run integration tests on external datastores if those datastores are explicitly specified.
 - `make pytest-integration-external` - runs only external integration tests.
 - `make pytest-integration-erasure` - runs erasure integration tests.
-- `make reset-db` - tears down the Fidesops postgres db, then recreates and re-runs migrations.
+- `make reset-db` - tears down the fidesops postgres db, then recreates and re-runs migrations.
-- `make quickstart` - runs a quick, five minute quickstart that talks to the Fidesops API to execute privacy requests
+- `make quickstart` - runs a quick, five minute quickstart that talks to the fidesops API to execute privacy requests
 - `make check-migrations` - verifies there are no un-run migrations
 - `make docs-serve` - spins up just the docs, which you can visit at `http://0.0.0.0:8000/fidesops/`